LightAPIs/Gloria-X/README_EN.md

 ### Chrome

 1. Go to the [Chrome Web Store](https://chrome.google.com/webstore/detail/npdafhgodaenfglcfkkbnmdbfkgfadbh) to download and install.
-2. Go to the [Releases](https://github.com/LightAPIs/Gloria-X/releases/latest) to download the extension package and unzip it.
-Start the browser and type `chrome://extensions/` in the address bar to enter Extensions Page, click the switch in the upper right corner of the webpage to turn on "Developer mode".
+2. Start the browser and type `chrome://extensions/` in the address bar to enter Extensions Page, click the switch in the upper right corner of the webpage to turn on "Developer mode":

+- a.
+Go to the [Releases](https://github.com/LightAPIs/Gloria-X/releases/latest) to download the extension `crx` file.
+Drag to Extensions Page to install.
+- b.
+Go to the [Releases](https://github.com/LightAPIs/Gloria-X/releases/latest) to download the extension package `zip` file and unzip it.
 And click "Load unpacked" button, select the root directory of the previously unzipped file to complete the installation of the extension.

 ### Firefox

-- Go to the [Releases](https://github.com/LightAPIs/Gloria-X/releases/latest) to download and install. _(Because the permission `unsafe-eval` is declared, it can not be put on Mozilla Add-ons.)_
+- Go to the [Releases](https://github.com/LightAPIs/Gloria-X/releases/latest) to download `xpi` file and install. _(Because the permission `unsafe-eval` is declared, it can not be put on Mozilla Add-ons.)_

 ## Usage